bpaq9/TenHellos.java/README.md

 # TenHellos.java
-Prints "Hello World" 10 times
+Prints "Hello World" 10 times using a while loop

- *  Type:         While loop
  *  Compilation:  javac TenHellos.java
  *  Execution:    java TenHellos
  *
  *  Prints i^th Hello for i = 1 to 10.
 Illlustrates using a while loop
  *  for a repetitive task.